GrigoreMihai/docs-gitbook-cmp/README.md

 * [Add colleagues](user-management/creating-a-new-user.md) to your CMP team.
 * Management Billing Profile assignments.
 * Configure notifications for alerts like payment reminders, new invoices, and more.
-* [Set up and grant roles ](user-management/manage-roles.md)that give access to various CMP features.
+* [Set up and grant roles](user-management/manage-roles.md)that give access to various CMP features.

 ### Managed Cloud Support